-In 2020 there was again a Green Party candidate for president, Howie Hawkins, and again a Libertarian candidate, Jo Jorgensen.
-However, in 2020, Green supporters were more anxious to defeat Trump.
-They now recognized Trump’s victory in 2020 as a real possibility and thus were more likely to choose to vote strategically.
-Hawkins also failed to make the ballot in 22 states, while Stein was on the ballot in all but three states in 2016.
-Thus, the votes for the Green Party candidate were significantly fewer in 2020 than in 2016 (405,035 versus 1,457,288).
-In contrast, Jorgensen performed substantially better terms of raw votes, with 1,865,724 votes in 2020, though still far from the 4.5 million votes for Johnson in 2016.
-But distribution matters!
-The 2020 data for four key states are shown in the table below.
+<text>In 2020, there was again a Green Party candidate for president, Howie Hawkins, and again a Libertarian candidate, Jo Jorgensen.
+However, in 2020, Green Party supporters were more anxious to defeat Trump.
+They recognized Trump’s victory as a real possibility and thus were more likely to choose to vote strategically.
+Hawkins failed to make the ballot in 22 states, whereas Stein was on the ballot in all but three states in 2016.
+Thus, the votes for the Green Party candidate were significantly fewer in 2020 than in 2016 (i.e., 405,035 versus 1,457,288).
+In contrast, Jorgensen performed substantially better in terms of raw votes, with 1,865,724 votes in 2020—although still far from the 4.5 million votes for Johnson in 2016.
+Distribution matters!
+The 2020 data for four key states are shown in table 1.

 <Insert table 1 here>

-We see from this table that Jorgensen’s votes could, in principle, have affected the outcome in three states (Arizona, Georgia, and Wisconsin), with a combined total of 37 electors.
-In these states, the margin of Biden’s victory was not only less than the Jorgensen vote share, but less than the Jorgensen vote share minus the vote share of Howie Hawkins—sometimes markedly so.
-These are the only three states won by Biden where the Jorgensen vote relative to Biden’s vote margin is large enough to plausibly affect the outcome.
-The 37 Electoral College votes in these three states would have been enough to change the EC outcome to a tie had all three states gone for Trump.
-If there had been a tie in the Electoral College, voting would have gone to Congress and there, with each state’s delegation in the House voting as a bloc, with votes in tied state delegations not counted, Trump would have won, since Republicans control more delegations in more states.
-Note that, because of this state-based bloc voting rule, the party that holds the majority in the House could still fail to elect its preferred presidential candidate (Foley 2020).
+<text>The table shows that Jorgensen’s votes, in principle, could have affected the outcome in three states (i.e., Arizona, Georgia, and Wisconsin), with a combined total of 37 electors.
+In these states, the margin of Biden’s victory was not only less than the Jorgensen vote share but also less than the Jorgensen vote share minus the vote share of Hawkins—sometimes markedly so.
+These are the only three states won by Biden in which the Jorgensen vote relative to Biden’s vote margin is significant enough to plausibly affect the outcome.
+The 37 Electoral College votes in these three states would have been enough to change the Electoral College outcome to a tie if all three states had gone to Trump.
+If there had been a tie in the Electoral College, voting would have gone to Congress; with each state’s delegation in the House voting as a bloc and with votes in tied state delegations not counted, Trump would have won because Republicans control more delegations in more states.
+We note that because of this state-based bloc-voting rule, the party that holds the majority in the House nevertheless could fail to elect its preferred presidential candidate (Foley 2020).

-It is also worth noting the potential importance of minor party votes in Pennsylvania.
+Also noteworthy is the potential importance of minor-party votes in Pennsylvania.
 If every Jorgensen voter in that state had switched to Trump, the state outcome would have been very close, with a gap of only 1,175 votes.
-During the certification of votes, Pennsylvania was one of the states asserted by Republicans to have irregularities, and its outcome continues to be challenged by former President Trump (June 2021).
-In the light of the events of January 6, 2021, one can only imagine the furor had the outcome of the election in Pennsylvania been this close.
+During the certification of votes, Pennsylvania was one of the states asserted by Republicans to have irregularities, and its outcome continues to be challenged by former President Trump (as of June 2021).
+In light of the events of January 6, 2021, we can only imagine the furor if the outcome of the election in Pennsylvania had been this close.

-Of course, positing that all the Hawkins vote would go to Biden and that all of Jorgensen’s vote would go to Trump is highly unrealistic.
-Still, while only voters know for sure how they would vote had certain candidates not been on the ballot, plausible inferences are possible.
+Of course, positing that all of the Hawkins votes would go to Biden and that all of the Jorgensen votes would go to Trump is highly unrealistic.
+Nevertheless, whereas only voters know for sure how they would vote if certain candidates had not been on the ballot, plausible inferences are possible.
 What is likely to have happened if Jorgensen (or perhaps both Jorgensen and Hawkins) had not been on the ballot in 2020 and there was no other Libertarian candidate to replace Jorgensen?